Battle of Martín García: The assault

 The royalists had 10 dead, 7 wounded and 50 prisoners.
-The attackers casualties were three soldiers dead and five wounded.
-The commander of the force lieutenant Pedro Oroná and sub-lieutenant Pedro Aguilar were lightly wounded.
+The attackers' casualties were three soldiers dead and five wounded.
+The commander of the force, lieutenant Pedro Oroná, and sub-lieutenant Pedro Aguilar were lightly wounded.

-Romarate, lacking powder and ammunition had to remain on the side as witness to the enemy victory.
-The last skirmish was held on the dawn of the 15th when the sloop Carmen under Commander Spiro who had approached to spy in the night, run a few volleys of musket fire towards the enemy.
+Romarate, lacking powder and ammunition, was forced to helplessly witness the enemy victory.
+The last skirmish was held on the dawn of the 15th when the sloop Carmen under Commander Spiro, who had approached to spy in the night, directed a few volleys of musket fire towards the enemy.